Learn Traditional Pattern Grading – Metric & Imperial Rulers – Workbook and Videos!

 Let me know what you think, here is the link to the skirt rules on Etsy too!

-I am planning a grading course very soon, I know it’s not for everyone, but it is my passion!
+I am planning a grading course very very soon, I know it’s not for everyone, but it is my passion!
 Any comments and ideas would be much appreciated!

 Nic x